Neural network-driven domain decomposition for efficient solutions to the Helmholtz equation: Introduction

 Accurate simulation of wave propagation is crucial in many scientific and engineering applications, where the frequency-domain Helmholtz equation plays a central role.
 A particular challenge arises when solving this equation in free space, since the correct mathematical formulation requires the Sommerfeld radiation condition at infinity.
 This condition can be approximated by an absorbing boundary, such as a Robin boundary condition or perfectly matched layers (PMLs).
 Handling such open-domain problems accurately is essential to avoid reflections and ensure physically consistent wavefields.

 We focus on solving a well-posed time-independent problem, in the form

 where \( \mathcal{D} \) is some differential operator, \( u \) is the unknown solution and $\mathbf{x}$ is the space variable, with $\Omega$ being the space domain.
 Note that \eqref{eq:main_system} does not contain a boundary operator; this is intentional as boundary condition will be handled by PMLs.
-To solve \eqref{eq:main_system}, we use Physics-Informed Neural Networks (PINNs) proposed in \cite{pinns}.
-PINNs train a Neural Network (NN) to solve a differential equation by directly approximating the solution, i.e., defining \( v(\cdot, \boldsymbol{\theta}) \approx u(\cdot) \), where $\boldsymbol{\theta}$ represents a set of trainable parameters of the neural network.
-The main advantages of PINNs are their mesh-free nature and the fact that we end up with the approximation of a function rather than a discretised solution, unlike conventional numerical methods.
-Based on \cite{pinns}, the following loss function is minimized to train the PINN
+To solve~\eqref{eq:main_system}, we use Physics-Informed Neural Networks (PINNs) proposed in~\cite{pinns}.
+PINNs train a Neural Network (NN) to solve a differential equation by directly approximating the solution, i.e., defining \( v(\cdot, \boldsymbol{\theta}) \approx u(\cdot) \), where $\boldsymbol{\theta}$ represents a set of $P$ trainable parameters of the neural network.
+The main advantages of PINNs are their mesh-free nature and the fact that we end up with a continuous functional approximation of the solution, defined over the entire domain, rather than a discretised solution on a fixed mesh as in conventional numerical methods.
+Based on~\cite{pinns}, the following loss function is minimized to train the PINN